 - WK51588 Standard Method for Measuring Chemical Emissions from SPF in a Large-Scale Spray Room

 - WK52052 Conducting Emission and Fate Modeling for SPF Insulation in an Indoor Environment

 The primary focus of the webinar was on preparing samples for analysis in the laboratory and measuring emissions of SPF insulation with micro-scale chambers (D7859-13e1 and WK40293).
-Selection of sorbent tubes and the analytical methods were discussed to measure emissions of blowing agents, amine catalysts, flame retardants, aldehydes, and VOCs.
-Furthermore, there was an introduction to measuring emissions in a large-scale spray room and predicting emission with fate modeling software (WK51588 and WK52052).
+Selection of sorbent tubes and the analytical methods were discussed to measure emissions of blowing agents, amine catalysts, flame retardants, aldehydes and VOCs.
+Furthermore, there was an introduction to measuring emissions in a large-scale spray room and predicting emission with fate modelling software (WK51588 and WK52052).

 CPI Members get $50 off during checkout.

 Joint ACC/CPI members will see the $50 savings automatically in your cart.

 Who Should Purchase?